 Proving Distracted Driving After a Crash

 There are many causes of car crashes around the world, but distracted driving is one of the most notable.
-According to attorney , every year, thousands of people lose their lives in traffic crashes caused by distracted driving.
+According to hurt in a car crash , every year, thousands of people lose their lives in traffic crashes caused by distracted driving.
 In 2016, for instance, over 3,450 lives were lost in crashes attributed to distracted driving.
 Whether you live in a fault or no-fault insurance state, you should know that you can be sued for causing an accident due to distracted driving.
 If you are found to have been at fault, your insurer will be required to compensate the plaintiff.
 Obviously, your insurer will require you to chip in one way or another.

 When you have been involved in a crash and you suspect the other driver was distracted, you will need to prove that they were distracted before you can get any compensation.
 Basically, you will have to prove fault in the form of distracted driving.
 Proving distracted driving after a crash is not easy, but things can be much easier if you have a competent car accident lawyer on your side.